YanaPalacheva/avoidance_study/README.md

 This project is dedicated to the phenomenon of question avoidance.

 Our contributions:
-- We developed a novel classification of question avoidance situations and [annotation guidelines](https://github.com/YanaPalacheva/avoidance_study/blob/master/Annotation/Annotation%20Guidelines%20(1)%20QP.docx).
+- we adapted a fight-or-flight response idea to a classification of question avoidance situations and developed the [annotation guidelines](https://github.com/YanaPalacheva/avoidance_study/blob/master/Annotation/Annotation%20Guidelines%20(1)%20QP.docx).
-- We constructed a dataset using question-response pairs from datasets of different domains and manually annotated it (**Annotation** folder).
+- we constructed a dataset using question-response pairs from datasets of different domains and manually annotated it (**Annotation** folder).
-- We conducted several experiments aimed at discovering underlying lexico-syntactic features of question avoidance (**Experiments** folder).
+- we conducted several experiments aimed at discovering underlying lexico-syntactic features of question avoidance (**Experiments** folder).
-- We transformed our annotated dataset into a [ConvoKit](https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit)-style corpus and augmented it with our findings (**Corpora** folder).
+- we transformed our annotated dataset into a [ConvoKit](https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit)-style corpus and augmented it with our findings (**Corpora** folder and [notebook](https://github.com/YanaPalacheva/avoidance_study/blob/master/corpus_creation.ipynb)).

 All the results can be found in our [report](https://github.com/YanaPalacheva/avoidance_study/blob/master/question_avoidance_study.pdf).